jediracer/Claim_Payments/README.md

 # Claim_Payments

 ## Overview
-This is project is still in development.
+*This is project is still in development.*

 ### Purpose
-- Streamline the payment of claims between a proprietary claims system, VisualGAP Claims, and QuickBooks
+Streamline the payment of claims between a proprietary claims system, VisualGAP Claims, and QuickBooks

+#### Current Daily Process:
+##### Claims Department (for each carrier and/or product):
+- Creates reports of claims to be paid
+- Reviews and makes necessary manual corrections to reports
+- Prints claim letters
+- Prints corresponding calculations
+- Prints Envelopes

+##### Accounting Department
+- Receives reports from Claims Department
+- Manually enters payments into QuickBooks
+- Prints checks and/or initiates ACH transactions
+- Correlate checks, letters, calculations
+- Hand off for signatures and mailing

 ## Resources
 - Software